 Newton’s Cradle Tricks: Number 1

 You hold one ball in one hand and you let it go.
-Some people call the ball pebble others call it marble.
+Some people call the ball pebble, others call it marble.
 Anyways, I believe we are on the same page here.
 This is the basic trick.
 Or the most basic trick of newton’s cradle.

 Newton’s Cradle Tricks: Number 2

 Grab two balls and let it go.
 While you are at this stage of the article: I believe that you understand how this thing works.
 If you don’t, I would suggest you skim the article from the top again.

 Newton’s Cradle Tricks: Number 3

 Grab 3 balls and let it go.
-Lemme quickly give you the forth one before we into the higher tricks.
+Lemme quickly give you the fourth one before we get into the higher tricks.
 Grab four balls in one hand and let it go.

 Newton’s Cradle Tricks: Number Four

 Grab a ball with your right hand from the right hand side of the newton’s cradle.
 Repeat the same for your left hand.
 Drop these two balls at the same time.

 Note: you have to drop the two balls at the same time.
 You will see the two balls hitting the three middle balls, and the middle balls will not move.

 Newton’s Cradle Tricks: Number Five

 Instead of grabbing one ball at each end, grab two balls from each end and drop them.
 You will notice that the single ball in the middle remains.

 Newton’s Cradle Tricks: Number Six

 Grab three balls at one hand, and grab two at the other hand, then you drop all the balls at a time.
 Notice how the middle ball switches sides.
-You can only explain the cause of that is you read through the sections at the beginning of this newton’s cradle tricks ultimate guide.
+You can only explain the cause of that if you read through the sections at the beginning of this newton’s cradle tricks ultimate guide.
 The next trick is similar and more fascinating.

 Newton’s Cradle Tricks: Seven